Doraemon: Nobita's Art World Tales: Plot

 In the 13th century, in a stone castle on an island in the middle of a lake, princess Claire was modeling for her childhood friend Milo's painting.
 One day, Claire became bored and angry, entering the Lost Forest on the outskirts of the castle town, where she was suddenly sucked into a hole in space-time.

 In the present day, Nobita and his friends were using a secret gadget, the "Entering Light" to enter the world of paintings to get references for their own drawings for an assignment.
 Ultimately, Nobita gave up and returned to his bedroom, idly throwing an eraser, when suddenly a second hole in space-time appeared; the eraser was inadverdently sent into it, and a painting fell onto Nobita's face.
 The painting had a girl and a bat that changed color like a hologram; Doraemon and Nobita, who were curious about it, used the "Entering Light" to enter the world of the painting in order to meet the girl in the painting.

 However, Claire, the girl in the painting, happens to stumble onto the exit portal of the "Entering Light" and comes out to modern day Tokyo.
-A scuffle ensues when Nobita's mother sees her and is horrifed at her wearing shoes in the house; her attempts to catch her cause Claire to escape away from the Nobi residence.
+A scuffle ensues when Nobita's mother sees her and is horrified at her wearing shoes in the house; her attempts to catch her cause Claire to escape away from the Nobi residence.
 Meanwhile, Nobita's father is watching the news, which features the painting of the lake and reports that its blue color is a special color that cannot be reproduced in present times.
 If a stone that can produce that color could be found, it would be worth more than a diamond.

 Claire explores modern day Tokyo, finding a butterfly and chasing it.
 This leads her to wander onto a construction site, but luckily Shizuka, Gian, and Suneo, happen to be there to rescue her.
 On the way, they meet Doraemon and his friends, and they all enter Suneo's house together.